top of page

 Cardiovascular: Hypertension; possibly preventive in cardiovascular disease

-Gastrointestinal: Especially known for stomach ailments: anti-nausea, diarrhea, vomiting (German Commission E); alcohol-related hepatic diseases, heartburn, indigestion, stomach ache, bacterial diarrhea, IBS, protection against ulcers, supports the digestive process, nausea and/or stomach discomfort secondary to other conditions (chemotherapy, postsurgery, coming off SSRIs and others)
+Gastrointestinal: Especially known for stomach ailments: anti-nausea, diarrhea, vomiting (German Commission E); alcohol-related hepatic diseases, heartburn, indigestion, stomach ache, bacterial diarrhea, IBS, protection against ulcers, supports the digestive process, nausea and/or stomach discomfort secondary to other conditions (chemotherapy, postsurgery, motion sickness, coming off SSRIs and others)

 Genitourinary: Decreases menstrual cramps, inflamed testicles

-Skin: Athletes foot, jock itch, baldness
+Skin: Athlete's foot, jock itch, baldness

 Glucose: May help control glucose